fperez/fperez.org-src/research/attic.rst

 simulations where space-time is discretized into a finite four-dimensional grid where the Feynman path integral for the QCD Lagrangian can be approximated (the finite spacing of the grid acts as an ultraviolet regulator for the continuum theory).
-This work was conducted under the supervision of `Anna Hasenfratz`_.
+This work was conducted under the supervision of prof. `Anna Hasenfratz`_, one of the most remarkable combinations of raw intellectual talent and human kindness I've had the pleasure to meet.

 We looked for signs that could confirm a hypothesis posited by Shuryak and others, where instantons and anti-instantons (particular configurations of the